Cowin-team/cowin_sheets_api/README.md

 This starts the api on the local host with the available port

 ## Data formats
-The api accepts POST request to `http:localhost:port/update`
+The api accepts POST request to `http:localhost:port/update` and `http:localhost:port/updateBulk`

+For single row update use `http:localhost:port/update` and for bulk update use  `http:localhost:port/updateBulk`.
+The bulk update takes a list of JSON, where each JSON follows the template given below

-The data for the Beds google sheets takes all the columns and the sheet name.
-The Sheet Name and the Name is a required feild.
+The data shall contain all the column from the COVID Bed Google Sheets.
+The 'Sheet Name' and the 'Name' are required feild.
 ``` json
     {
         "Sheet Name": "Thanjavur Beds",